geo-martino/aiorequestful/docs/guides/request.rst

    :start-after: # PART 1

 However, this example will not cache anything as we have not set up repositories for the endpoints we require.
-See :ref:`guide-cache` for more info on settings up cache repositories.
+See :ref:`guide-cache` for more info on setting up cache repositories.

 .. note::
    We cannot dynamically assign a cache to an instance of :py:class:`.RequestHandler`.